 Great question and one I often wondered.
 There are a few versions how Morning Glory Muffins earned their name.

 One theory that I have read is that, because these muffins are packed with so much fiber from their carrots + apples + raisins, they help move the “glory” along in the bathroom.
 As in poop, TNNers.

 Another story I have heard is that the woman who originally created the Morning Glory Muffin, Pam McKinstry, was the owner and chef of The Morning Glory Cafe.
 The muffins are a signature baked good that her cafe became known for.

-How can I substitute applesauce in baking, like these Morning Glory muffins?
+How can I substitute applesauce in baking, like these Morning Glory Muffins?

-Applesauce offers a lot to baking recipe, such as natural sweetness and moisture.
+Applesauce offers a lot to a baking recipe, such as natural sweetness and moisture.
 When swapping out applesauce in baking, my first go-to is mashed banana.
 I find that I can swap them out one-for-one in a baking recipe with consistent success.

 If the recipe you are baking has enough sweetness already from another sweetener, you can also replace the applesauce in a baking recipe with pumpkin puree, cooked and mashed sweet potato, or with yogurt.

 One major reason is overmixing!
 Mixing activates the gluten in the flour and can make for a really heavy, dense muffin.
 So don’t dump everything into your mixer and walk away, mix your muffin batter until JUST combined.
 That is the big secret to fluffy muffins!